69killian/69killian/README.md

 📈 Goals for 2025 : <br/>
   Launch & scale Huge projects <br/>
-  Build a strong dev brand on Twitter, LinkedIn<br/>
+  Build a strong dev brand on X and LinkedIn<br/>

 💡 I believe in action over theory, and I'm all about learning, building, and sharing